REALTY

 NOTE

-If you use a notary, they will likely advise you to sign a unilateral promise to sell.
-This official deed, which involves registration with the tax authorities, is charged at €125.
+If you go through a notary, they will likely advise you to sign a unilateral sale commitment.
+This is an official deed that involves registration with the tax authorities (at a cost of €125).

 Obtaining a mortgage loan